 Q. What is a Registered Health Information Technician?

-A. A Registered Health Information Technician (RHIT) is an associate of science degree graduate of a Health Information Management program who has successfully taken the national exam.
+A. A Registered Health Information Technician (RHIT) is an associate of science degree graduate of a Health Information Technology program who has successfully taken the national exam.
 RHITs handle and manage health information where ever health information is generated or housed.
 RHITs are responsible for interpreting, analyzing, scanning, coding, abstracting, and auditing health data.
 RHITs in some healthcare offices are responsible for supervising and managing employees and departments.

 Q. When does the program start and what is the application deadline for the program?

 A. The program officially begins in August (Fall semester) of each year.
 If students have met the majority of pre-requisite courses, applicants may enter at the beginning of each semester if seats are available with the program coordinator and Chairperson’s approval.

 Q. What are the application requirements?